 Hedging transactions undertaken by a Fund may result in "straddles" for U.S. federal income tax purposes.
 The straddle rules may affect the character of gains (or losses) realized by a Fund.
 In addition, losses realized by a Fund on positions that are part of a straddle may be deferred under the straddle rules, rather than being taken into account in calculating the taxable income for the taxable year in which such losses are realized.
 Further, a Fund may be required to capitalize, rather than deduct currently, any interest expense on indebtedness incurred or continued to purchase or carry any positions that are part of a straddle.
 A Fund may make one or more of the elections available under the Code which are applicable to straddles.
-If a Fund makes any of the elections, the amount, character, and timing of the recognition of gains or losses from the affected straddle positions will be determined under rules that vary according to the election(s) made.
+If a Fund makes any of the elections, the amount, character, and timing of the recognition of gains or losses from the affected straddle positions.

 The rules applicable under certain of the elections accelerate the recognition of gains or losses from the affected straddle positions.